AnggaTechI/Domain-Grabber-AI/README.md

 - remove duplicates
 - save only new domains into a master list

-This makes it useful for domain research, lead building, OSINT-style collection workflows, niche dataset creation, and bulk domain organization.
+This makes it useful for domain research, dataset building, niche target collection, and automation workflows.

 ---